 This antique diamond engagement ring has a pierced filigree design that wraps the underbezel in leaves and vines.
 This breathtaking architecture lays the foundation for an octagonal top setting.
-The GIA certified 0.97 carat round brilliant cut diamond solitaire that rests in the center of this geometric display is N in color and SI1 in clarity.
+A GIA certified 0.97 carat round brilliant cut diamond solitaire rests in the center of this geometric display.
 An additional six old style single cut diamonds accent the band of this antique engagement ring, giving it a total diamond weight of 1.04 carats.
 Circa 1920.

 Curlicues and beads wrap the bezel and shoulders of romantic Art Deco antique diamond engagement rings like this one.
 The lovely pierced mounting rises to a hexagonal top setting.
 Trimmed in milgrain, the setting cradles a GIA-certified round brilliant transitional cut diamond.
 This diamond solitaire weighs 0.42 carats and is G in color and VVS2 in clarity.
 The 18k white gold construction of the band lends sophistication.
 Circa 1920.